NYC Grandparents Rights Lawyers

 Burden of Proof

-The grandparents have the burden of proof to show that being in the child’s life and maintaining a relationship with them is in the best interests of that child.
+The grandparents have the burden of proof to show that being in the child’s life and maintaining a relationship with them is in the interests of that child.
 A few factors can show the proof, such as the relationship they have maintained with the child, as well as their efforts to keep that relationship intact.
 Grandparents are also required to show why the parents’ opposition to their ability to have visitation or custody is not based on a realistic fear or reason.
-The court will always take all evidence into consideration and will choose what is best for the child first and foremost.
+The court will always take all evidence into consideration and will choose what is for the child first and foremost.

 If you are a grandparent in the New York City area who wants to fight to maintain a relationship with your grandchild, it’s imperative that you contact an experienced family law attorney to start your petition.